cosmos/ibc/spec/ics-003-connection-semantics/README.md

 | Actor     | `ConnCloseInit`     | A                | (ANY, ANY)         | (CLOSED, ANY)     |
 | Relayer   | `ConnCloseConfirm`  | B                | (CLOSED, ANY)      | (CLOSED, CLOSED)  |

-*ConnCloseInit* initialises a close attempt on chain A. It will succeed only if the associated connection does not have any channels.
+*ConnCloseInit* initialises a close attempt on chain A. It will succeed only if the associated connection does not have any associated open channels.

 Once closed, connections cannot be reopened.